-- We saw how the shape of the network affects its performance - The deeper (more hidden layers) and wider (number of units) the greater is the capacity - The performance of the Neural Network can also be affected by the choice of non-linear activation function - How to choose? - Is there a risk of using too large a network?
+- How the shape of the network affects its performance? - The deeper (more hidden layers) and wider (number of units) the greater is the capacity - The performance of the Neural Network can also be affected by the choice of non-linear activation function - How to choose? - Is there a risk of using too large a network?